MileHacker Logo

 • Summer (June-August): Lightweight, breathable fabrics (cotton, linen), shorts, skirts, dresses, swimwear.
 Long sleeves/trousers for sun/evenings.
 Wide-brimmed hat, sunglasses.
 Light sandals/open-toed shoes.

-• Spring/Autumn (April-May, Sep-Oct): Layers - t-shirts, long-sleeved shirts, light sweaters/cardigans, light jacket/windbreaker.
-Jeans/comfortable trousers.
+• Spring/Autumn (April-May, Sep-Oct): Layers - t-shirts, long-sleeved shirts, lightweight sweaters/cardigans, light jacket/windbreaker.
+Jeans/easy-to-wear pants.

-• Winter (Nov-March): Warmer layers, sweaters, long trousers, waterproof jacket/umbrella.
+• Winter (Nov-March): Insulating layers, sweaters, slacks, waterproof jacket/umbrella.
 Warmer coat for evenings.
-Closed-toe shoes.
+Closed-closed-toe shoes.

 Cultural Dress Code